COSCO SPEC 3 APPs

 Behavior

-Due to the time difference, I need to communicate with COSCO after work sometimes.
+Due to the time difference, I sometimes need to communicate with COSCO after work.

-The distance between the port and the factory is long which requires frequent travel.
+The long distance between the port and factory requires frequent travel.

 Goal